ronprod/kikbot/README.md

 # Goodbye Note

 I will no longer be maintaining this project for the most part!

-If anyone who knows python and is familiar with [Tomer8007's Kik Bot API](https://github.com/tomer8007/kik-bot-api-unofficial) would like to take over this project, shoot me an email at StethoSpasm@Gmail.com.
 In the meantime, I'm not dead!
 I'm working on other projects.

 # About